By: Charles G. Monnett III, Esq.

 It is extremely important to explain to the jury how one part of the brain can be injured and result in significant disability and yet other areas of the brain may function normally.
 In all likelihood your client will appear perfectly normal.
 Your greatest challenge will be to make the jurors understand that the functional limitations that result from “mild brain injury” are severe, incurable and deserving of compensation.

 The use of lay witnesses to compare and contrast the client before and after injury is essential.
 Friends, co-workers and family members are all excellent candidates.
 Make sure that these witnesses have spent significant time with the client both before and after the injury.
 Several brief witnesses are preferable.
-The testimony of the lay witnesses may only last ten minutes or so.
+The testimony of the witnesses may only last ten minutes or so.
 The questions to each witness should be essentially the same.
-After two or three of these witnesses, the jury should understand the day-to-day affect of the brain injury on your client and their family.
+After two or three of these witnesses, the jury should understand the day to day affect of the brain injury on your client and their family.
 It is often said that brain injury is an injury to the entire family unit and not just the survivor because of the tremendous impact it has on relationships within the family.